Larmor precession in strongly correlated itinerant electron systems: Acknowledgments

 The authors would like to acknowledge useful discussions with Danny Thonig, Olle Eriksson, Mikhail Katsnelson and Simon Streib.
-EvL acknowledges support from Gyllenstiernska Krapperupstiftelsen, Crafoord Foundation and from the Swedish Research Council (Vetenskapsrådet, VR) under grant 2022-03090.
+EvL acknowledges support from Gyllenstiernska Krapperupsstiftelsen, the Crafoord Foundation and from the Swedish Research Council (Vetenskapsrådet, VR) under grant 2022-03090.
+EvL also acknowledges support by eSSENCE, a strategic research area for e-Science, grant number eSSENCE@LU 9:1.
 HURS acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No.\ 854843-FASTCORR).
 The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) through the projects LU 2022/2-32, LU 2021/2-76, SNIC 2022/23-304, SNIC 2021/23-370, SNIC 2022/21-15, SNIC 2022/13-9, SNIC 2021/28-8, SNIC 2022/6-113, SNIC 2021/6-133, SNIC 2022/1-18, and SNIC 2021/1-36, at Lunarc, HPC2N, PDC, and NSC partially funded by the Swedish Research Council through grant agreement no. 2018-05973.